Thesys-lab/learned-coded-computation/README.md

 This repository was developed using the following versions of software and has not been tested using other versions.
 * Python 3.6.5
-* PyTorch version 0.3.0 with torchvision (will likely work with higher versions, but they have not been tested)
+* PyTorch version 1.0.0 with torchvision

 ### Repository structure
 * [base_models](base_models): Implementations of the Base-MLP and ResNet-18 base models used